 chapter of this guide.

 Applications that fail to use a Google Maps API for Work client ID correctly will not be treated as Business, will not benefit from Business-only features and allowances, will not be covered by the Google Maps API for Work SLA, will not be entitled to technical support and will be subject to the regular Maps API Terms of Service License Restrictions.

 How to optimize

 Using the web services more efficiently can be summarized in two major objectives: lower usage by sending requests only when really necessary and spread usage evenly to keep it under the limits.

-Section 10.1.3 of the Maps API Terms of Service establishes that you may store limited amounts of Content for the purpose of improving the performance of your Maps API Implementation due to network latency (and not for the purpose of preventing Google from accurately tracking usage), and only if such storage: is temporary (and in no event more than 30 calendar days); is secure; does not manipulate or aggregate any part of the Content or Service; and, does not modify attribution in any way.
+Section 10.5.d of the Maps API Terms of Service establishes that you may store limited amounts of Content solely for the purpose of improving the performance of your Maps API Implementation due to network latency (and not for the purpose of preventing Google from accurately tracking usage), and only if such storage: is temporary (and in no event more than 30 calendar days); is secure; does not manipulate or aggregate any part of the Content or Service; and, does not modify attribution in any way.

 This means you may temporarily cache Web Service responses to avoid sending